Hindsight-Technology/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

 Multi-companies
 ===============

-Twenty20 allows one to manage several companies within the same database.
+Twenty20 allows you to manage several companies within the same database.
 Each company has its own chart of accounts and rules.
 You can get consolidation reports following your consolidation rules.

-Users can access several companies but always work in one company at a time.
+Users can access several companies, but always work in one company at a time.

 Multi-currencies